-Carcass removal trials for the HAF Wind Energy Project will utilize the following guidelines:
+Carcass removal trials for the Wainfleet Wind Energy Project will utilize the following guidelines:

-- Carcass removal trials will be conducted at least once a month; - Five carcasses will be used for each trial; - Carcasses will be monitored every 3-4 days in conjunction with carcass seaches; - Carcass removal trials will be conducted in a variety of recorded weather conditions; - Carcasses will be distributed across the range of different substrates/habitats present at the turbine locations.
-No more than 5 carcases are to be used at any one time for each trial; - Carcasses will be placed before dusk using gloves and boots to avoid imparting human smell and possibly biasing trial results (e.g. attract scavengers, etc.); - Trials will continue until all carcasses are removed or have completely decomposed (generally 2 weeks); - To avoid confusion with turbine-related fatalities, trial carcasses will be discreetly marked using unique identification (e.g. clipping of ear, wing leg, fur; hole-punching ear; etc.), so that they can be identified as trial carcasses; - Carcasses used will be as fresh as possible, as frozen or decomposed carcasses are less attractive to scavengers.
+- Carcass removal trials will be conducted at least once a month; - A minimum of 10 carcasses required per season; Five carcasses will be used for each trial; - Carcasses will be monitored every 3-4 days in conjunction with carcass seaches; - Carcass removal trials will be conducted in a variety of recorded weather conditions; - Carcasses will be distributed across the range of different substrates/habitats present at the turbine locations.
+No more than 5 trial carcases are to be used at any one time at each trial; - Carcasses will be placed before dusk using gloves and boots to avoid imparting human smell and possibly biasing trial results (e.g. attract scavengers, etc.); - Trials will continue until all carcasses are removed or have completely decomposed (generally 2 weeks); - To avoid confusion with turbine-related fatalities, trial carcasses will be discreetly marked using unique identification (e.g. clipping of ear, wing leg, fur; hole-punching ear; etc.), so that they can be identified as trial carcasses; - Carcasses used will be as fresh as possible, as frozen or decomposed carcasses are less attractive to scavengers.
 If frozen carcasses are used, they will be thawed prior to beginning the carcass removal trials; and, - Wherever possible, bat carcasses will be used for at least one third of the carcass removal trials.
-Bird carcasses will comprise the other third of the trial carcasses.
+Bird carcasses will comprise the other two thirds of the trial carcasses, utilizing at least one raptor carcass.